 “Permanent staff vacancies rose at the fastest pace since April 2010, while temporary/contract staff vacancies increased at the sharpest rate since July 2007.”

 Of course, there’s plenty of reasons for believing that jobs growth in the private sector won’t fully compensate for public sector job losses.
 Inflation is running at more than twice the 2.0 per cent average growth rate for weekly earnings reported in today’s figures, making forecasts that UK household disposable income will fall by 2 per cent this year look entirely reasonable.
 And if domestic demand looks weak, our largest export markets – as Will Straw has reported – don’t look particularly strong.

 But the official line has been that the only people who think these downside risks outweigh the upside are the usual suspects.
 And that’s the significance of today’s reactions.
 The fact remains that if the commentariat were more confident about the UK’s macro-economic prospects, they would have given today’s results a much more positive spin.

 It’s a sign that, at least in the short term, no one is particularly confident about this country’s future.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.